 The European Information Technologies Certification Institute is member of the EU Digital Skills and Jobs Coalition.

 The Digital Skills and Jobs Coalition is one of the central EU strategic development policies of the European Commision.
-It brings together Member States of the European Union as well as the companies, social partners, non-profit organisations and education providers, who take action to tackle the lack of digital skills in Europe.
+It brings together Member States of the European Union as well as the companies, social partners, non-profit organisations and education providers, who take action to tackle the gap in the digital skills in Europe.
 All organisations seeking proliferation of digital skills in Europe contribute to the Coalition by endorsing the objectives and principles of the Coalition as laid out in the members Charter as well as taking pledges to take action in order to carry out initiatives reducing the digital skills gap.
 Actions range from training unemployed people and giving MOOCs for teachers to giving coding classes for children and cutting edge training for ICT specialists.
 The EITCI Institute pledge is to disseminate high quality IT skills and related certification among EU citizens and promoting not only digital literacy but also more advanced professional IT competencies, helping to secure strategic positions in the developing information society.

 Within the Digital Skills and Jobs Coalition the Digital Opportunity traineeships scheme is a pilot project giving students and recent graduates an opportunity to get hands-on training in digital fields such as cybersecurity, artificial intelligence, coding or digital marketing.
-EITCI Institute is part of this initiative providing advanced IT certification schemes within the EITCA Academy.
+EITCI Institute supports the initiative providing advanced IT certification schemes within the EITCA Academy.
 The Coalition also shares digital skills initiatives, which are then replicated and scaled up across Europe.
 Member States support the Digital Skills and Jobs Coalition through motivating of collaboration between all the different actors in respective countries on developing digital skills by bringing them together in national coalitions and then promote cooperation on international level.

 In the new Skills Agenda for Europe the European Commission asked all Member States to develop national digital skills strategies by mid-2017 and to set up national coalitions to support their implementation.
 To support the development of national strategies, a group composed of Member State experts has put together a menu of challenges to be addressed and potential actions that could form part of a digital skills strategy – the so-called "shared concept".
 A set of best practices, has also been collected and disseminated.